By Marika Sboros

 “Bright red blood,” he writes.
 “An alarming fire-extinguisher red, which was practically glowing against the stark white of the toilet bowl.
 I had blood in my urine.
 Or, to be more precise, urine in my blood!
 In a moment of absolute clarity, I knew I was in serious trouble.”

 Doctors at a clinic he rushed to, knew it too.
 Within 24 hours, surgeons had removed a large, malignant tumour and one kidney.
 His oncology team suggested the possibility of chemotherapy and radiation in few months, depending on his progress.

-Trochon did his own research and started building his pillars.
+Trochon started reading and building his pillars.
 That began with changing his diet, dramatically reducing his intake of sugar and other carbohydrate foods.
-He did so well that chemotherapy and radiation were no longer on the medical menu.
+He did so well that his doctors took chemotherapy and radiation off the medical menu.
 However, as the years passed and he progressed well, he became complacent.
 The lure of French pastries was difficult to resist.